mrkjdy/website/static/posts/pattern-matching/post.md

 [the proposal](https://github.com/tc39/proposal-pattern-matching).

 The proposal itself is still in its early stages, so it might be quite a while before we see first-class support in the wild.
-It also mentions adding exhaustiveness checks, which would be quite something, as JavaScript is not compiled!

 ## Conclusion